imnsss/Final_Project/README.md

 - December 14, 2021 > Make some adjusts to the interface and add some explanations for the code that could make it easier for the TA to know what the code does!!
 - December 14, 2021 > Update README.md file...

+I finished most of it on the 12th.
+Later, there's always something I want to change after I hand it in.
+For example, I improved the layout of the code to make it easier to read.
+There are also some UI button positions that I always try to put in a perfect (satisfied) position, so I keep adjusting them.
+Compared to the core of the code, they are inessential changes, just for aesthetic.